-When David Medd, manager of supply operations for Connecticut-based Aquarion, considered options for the water company’s Glenville Road pumping station in Greenwich, the site posed unusual challenges.
+When David Medd, manager of supply operations for Connecticut-based Aquarion Water, considered options for the water company’s Glenville Road pumping station in Greenwich, the site posed unusual challenges.

-To serve a development of 45 new homes, the pumping station was to be located under ground, powered by an above ground sound-attenuated generator.
+To serve the development of 45 new homes, the pumping station was to be located underground, powered by an above-ground sound-attenuated generator.
 Explained Medd: “The space was extremely tight, tucked under the road to the development.”

 Time was tight, too.
 “The developer needed to have the project ready for occupancy, and we knew the town permitting authority didn’t want the road closed for construction for any length of time,” said Medd.

 Aquarion Water, CT already had excellent experience installing factory-built pumping stations from Engineered Fluid, Inc. (EFI), and Harper Haines Fluid Control is where they "go" for pumping stations.